hey-api/openapi-ts/docs/openapi-ts/tanstack-query.md

 ## Infinite Queries

 Infinite queries are generated from GET and POST endpoints if we detect a pagination parameter.
-The generated functions follow the naming convention of services and append `InfiniteOptions`, e.g. `getFooInfiniteOptions()`.
+The generated functions follow the naming convention of SDK functions and append `InfiniteOptions`, e.g. `getFooInfiniteOptions()`.

 ```ts
 const { data, error } = useInfiniteQuery({